cu-asl/ipcx/README.md

 # IPCx

-IPCx (Inter-process communication x)
+IPCx is stand for Inter-process communication x.

-IPCx is a set of libraries and tools for Inter-process communication.
+The IPCx is a set of libraries and tools for Inter-process communication.
 Our IPC type is publish–subscribe pattern.

+Now we are developing it with matlab and python which are based on ROS.